Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 Southwest is the biggest carrier out of Austin and has been for quite some time.
 It offers an often-varying list of destinations including some international destinations.
 Southwest definitely has a cult-like following, especially here in Texas.
 The lack of checked bag fees and lack of assigned seating (I don't get it) is attractive.

-The low cancellation rate, with a low on-time performance is likely by design.
+The low cancellation rate with a low on-time performance is likely by design.
 As much of [America learned two winters ago](https://en.wikipedia.org/wiki/2022_Southwest_Airlines_scheduling_crisis), Southwest really has no backup plan if you're stranded somewhere.
 Southwest has no way to book you on a different airline as well.
-This causes them to really resist cancelling flights that are several hours late as it causes a cascading issue throughout their point-to-point network.
+This causes them to really resist cancelling flights that are several hours late as it causes a cascading issues throughout their point-to-point network.
 It's really the first airline on this list I try to go out of my way to avoid flying.
-Oh and they're finally on flight search tools like Google Flights after decades of resisting it.
+Oh, and they're finally on flight search tools like Google Flights after decades of resisting it.

 ## 7. American Airlines